If you’re in search of a little stationery design inspiration, Stationery Design Now! is worth a look.

 Client: Bullerei.
 Year: 2009.
 Design: weissraum.de(sign).
 Team: Bernd Brink, Lucas Buchholz.

 Client: Karen Karch.
 Year: 2006.
 Design: Base.

-Published by TASCHEN Books and edited by Julius Wiedemann, there are 350 pages of stationery projects by a variety of designers/studios.
-Besides the introductory essay, there’s no description or explanation of the projects.
+Published by TASCHEN Books and edited by Julius Wiedemann, there are 350 pages of stationery projects by a variety of designers and studios.
+Apart from the introductory essay, there’s no description or explanation of the projects.
 You’ll like this book if you enjoy gallery-style tomes, and if you like looking at the work of other designers from a purely aesthetic viewpoint.